canonical/k8s-snap/docs/moonray/howto/networking/default-ingress-mr.md

 You should see three options:

-- `enabled`: If set to true, Ingress is enabled
 - `default-tls-secret`: Name of the TLS (Transport Layer Security) Secret that will be used as the default Ingress certificate.
 The `TLSCertificateDelegation` is created in the `projectcontour-root` namespace.